Bixilon/Minosoft/ReadMe.md

 No clue.
 Don't wait for it :)

-Background: I invested thousands of hours in this project to make it work.
-It is currently not really playable yet, but I am hardly working on it.
+I invested many thousands of hours in this project to make it "work".
+A lot of vanillas features are actually implemented, but soo much is missing.
 A release normally means, that it is stable, has few (known) bugs and won't change that much in the near future.
 All those "requirements" are currently not fulfilled at all.
-There are a ton of bugs, issues, part of the core code changes frequently and Minosoft is still missing soooo many features.
-The current goal is to be able to play bedwars with this client, you can find the tracking issue [here](https://gitlab.bixilon.de/bixilon/minosoft/-/issues/42).
+It is just way to alpha atm.
+The current goal always was to play bedwars with this client and it actually worked on hypixel ([#42](https://gitlab.bixilon.de/bixilon/minosoft/-/issues/42)).

 If you want to get notified when cool new features arrive or other interesting stuff happens were, feel free to subscribe to [@MinosoftDevNews](https://t.me/MinosoftDevNews).